 Oliver's plans to marry his hefty sweetheart go awry when the girl's father gets a load of her intended groom.
 They then elope in a tiny car much too small for their combined dimensions, not...
 Read allOliver's plans to marry his hefty sweetheart go awry when the girl's father gets a load of her intended groom.
 They then elope in a tiny car much too small for their combined dimensions, not to mention the accompanying Stan.
+They find a Justice of the Peace to perform he ceremony...
+Read allOliver's plans to marry his hefty sweetheart go awry when the girl's father gets a load of her intended groom.
+They then elope in a tiny car much too small for their combined dimensions, not to mention the accompanying Stan.
 They find a Justice of the Peace to perform he ceremony, but the official's cross-eyed condition results in unintended consequences.